 Tender slow cooker beef tips with gravy is great on top of mashed potatoes or rice.
-Throw beef stew meat and gravy in a Crockpot in the morning and dinner is done.
+Throw beef stew meat in Crockpot with gravy in the morning and dinner is done.

 Slow cooker beef tips with gravy is the best!
-That’s what my kids say too. 😉 A hearty beef recipe that is cheap with a ton of flavor.
+That’s what my kids say too. 😉 A hearty stew meat beef recipe that is cheap with a ton of flavor.
 One of our favorite Crockpot recipes.
-Sponsored by Idaho Beef Council. (originally published 6/20, affiliate links present)
+Sponsored by Idaho Beef Council. (affiliate links present)

 Slow Cooker Beef Tips and Gravy

 SO tender and packed with flavor, you only need 4 ingredients to make it too.
 I am telling you, this is one of our favorite meals.
 There are tons of ways to serve this.
 Over tater tots or as is in a bowl it is fabulous.
 I assure you even your kids are going to rave over this meal and ask you to make it again.

 Enter your email below and get it sent straight to your inbox.

 And be automatically signed up for our free newsletter too!

 You can add any seasonings you want but basic ingredients is what we use here.
 A bit of red pepper flakes could add heat as well if that is your preference.
 Easy to tweak it to your tastebuds.

 If you too love slow cooker recipes of all kinds, you’re going to go crazy over this one.
 First let’s go over a few resources:

 Crockpot beef tips